karttur/geoimagine/_posts/2019/2019-09-07-github-branches.markdown

 ## Introduction

-To understand the basics about Git branches, the offical GitHub [Hello World]() project cotains all principal steps for creating a branch, editing the code using the branch, and then compare, accept and merge the changes to the "master" branch.
+To understand the basics about Git branches, the offical GitHub [Hello World]() project contains all principal steps for creating a branch, editing the code using the branch, and then compare, accept and merge the changes to the "master" branch.

 The Yotuube instruction [Github Tutorial For Beginners](https://www.youtube.com/watch?v=0fKg7e37bQE) is more comprehensive and also introduces the Git command line tool.